How to Avoid Bruxism & Ease Jaw Pain

 - Genetics, or if others in your family have bruxism

 - As a side effect of some antidepressants

 - Parkinson’s disease

 Bruxism is typically first noticed by a sleep partner, who hears you grinding your teeth in your sleep.
-Although a diagnosis is usually simple, it’s important to see your dentist, who can determine of it is a simple case of bruxism, or if some other condition is causing your teeth grinding.
+Although a diagnosis is usually simple, it’s important to see your family dentist, who can determine of it is a simple case of bruxism, or if some other condition is causing your teeth to grind.

 How Night Guards Can Ease Discomfort